IAS 36, goodwill, intangibles, PPE impairment disclosures, VIU basis, climate change, Russia Ukraine war

 Goodwill

 Goodwill arising on an acquisition is recognized as previously described within the business combinations section in note 2.2.3.
-Goodwill is allocated to those groups of cash-generating units that are expected to benefit from the business combination in which the goodwill arose and in all cases is at the operating segment level, which represents the lowest level at which goodwill is monitored for internal management purposes.
+Goodwill is allocated to those GCGUs that are expected to benefit from the business combination in which the goodwill arose and in all cases is at the operating segment level, which represents the lowest level at which goodwill is monitored for internal management purposes except for goodwill allocated to AMKR CGU in Ukraine and AMSA GCGU in South Africa (see below).

-Goodwill acquired in business combinations for each of the Company’s operating segments is as follows:
+Goodwill acquired in business combinations for each of the Company’s operating segments and certain other CGUs and GCGUs retrospectively adjusted for the change in segmentation is as follows:

 Intangible assets are recognized only when it is probable that the expected future economic benefits attributable to the assets will accrue to the Company and the cost can be reliably measured.
 Intangible assets acquired separately by ArcelorMittal are initially recorded at cost and those acquired in a business combination are initially recorded at fair value at the date of the business combination.
-These primarily include the cost of technology and licenses purchased from third parties and operating authorizations granted by governments or other public bodies (concessions).
+These primarily include customer relationships and trade marks as well as emission rights, and the cost of technology and licenses purchased from third parties and operating authorizations granted by governments or other public bodies (concessions).
 Intangible assets are amortized on a straight-line basis over their estimated economic useful lives, which typically do not exceed five years.
 Amortization is included in the consolidated statements of operations as part of cost of sales.

 ArcelorMittal’s industrial sites which are regulated by the European Directive 2003/87/EC of October 13, 2003 on carbon dioxide (“CO2”) emission rights, effective as of January 1, 2005, are located primarily in Belgium, France, Germany, Luxembourg, Poland and Spain.
 In Ontario, Canada, ArcelorMittal’s operations have been subject to output based pricing system regulations since January 1, 2019 but effective January 1, 2022, they are regulated on carbon pricing under the Ontario Emissions Performance System (“OEPS”).
 In South Africa, a CO2 tax system was introduced in 2019.